prometheusloong/AGAC-Track/README.md

 of IN O
 ```

-/wapiti/json2BIO.py could transform .json file to BIO format.
+AGAC-Track/wapiti/json2BIO.py could transform .json file to BIO format.
-It will delete special charater(like β and so on) and print to screen.
+It will delete special charater(like β and so on, if you choose -s F) and print to screen.
 ```
 cd wapiti/
 python json2BIO.py -i ../data -o ./outtrain